-Hurricane Florence: Coping with the aftermath
+Hurricane Florence and the poultry industry: Coping with the aftermath

 By Philip A. Stayer, DVM, MS, ACPV